Matt-Skare/media-server/README.md

 ### Deploying the server

-When you are finished making changes to the included `config.env` file save it and run `setup.ps1`
+When you are finished making changes to the included `config.env` file save it and run `setup.ps1`.
+Let it finish, it's not frozen it's just waiting for the server to complete before some final configurations.

 ## Configuration

 This guide will assume you are using default configurations.
+Once the powershell script is done deploying the server we can start configuring the applications.

 ### Configure qBittorrent